tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ![paste to excel](https://github.com/tinatmyiu/casestudy/blob/main/fuel_unit.PNG)
 ![paste to excel](https://github.com/tinatmyiu/casestudy/blob/main/truck_volume_unit.PNG)

-5. Check if the calculation of fuel_cost_litre is accurate

-Add a column 'cal_fuel_cost_litre' for calculation of fuel_cost_litre.
-Add another column 'cal_verify' to return TRUE if the result of cal_fuel_cost_litre and fuel_cost_litre match.

 A summary of 'check_cal_fuel_cost_litre' shows if there are unmatched values of cal_fuel_cost_litre and fuel_cost_litre.
 The calcuation of fuel_cost_litre is verified as accurate.